-Geometry is used in a variety of STEM careers that deal with building and designing real and virtual objects.
-If you like studying the shapes and dimensions of things, or are interested in building objects, then geometry could be for you.
+Geometry is used in a variety of STEM related careers that have to do with designing real and virtual objects.
+If you enjoy studying and working with shapes and dimensions or are interested in building objects, then a career in geometry might be for you!

 Geometry is one of the oldest branches of math.
 It is, generally, the study of space, lines, area, angles and shapes.

 Some well-known careers that use geometry include architect, geographic information systems analyst, and urban and regional planner.
 All of these careers use geometry to study and divide space to be used when developing things, whether that be a skyscraper, a digital map, or a new housing subdivision.

 Professionals in these careers need a solid foundation of geometry concepts to be successful.

 Bachelor's degree and licensing